jkwmoore/singularity-gha-docker/README.md

 You can clone and tweak, but it's easiest likely to get started with our example files and edit them as you need.

-### 1. Get to Know CircleCi
+### 1. Get to Know GitLab

 We will be working with [GitLab](https://www.gitlab.com) repositories, which have a built-in Continuous Integration service.
+You will need to go to your project base, and click on the Settings --> CI/CD and select your "Runners."
+Typically a runner is some external service, or the GitLab shared runners.
+I chose the shared!

 ### 2. Add your Recipe(s)